Something has broken, what should we do?

 When can I pick up the keys?

-This of course depends on how frugal you are in their use!
+This of course depends on the size of the property and how frugal you are in their use!
 It also depends on how much providers are charging for their services and your selection of the most cost effective provider.
-As a general rule, and based on actual 2010/11 figures, a three bedroom house could expect to spend:
+As a general rule, a three bedroom house could expect to spend around £150.00 pcm on energy bills (Ofgem, 2025).

 Where can I find your Energy Performance Certificates (EPCs)?